igsr/gca_1000genomes_website/_faq/what-are-targets-your-whole-exome-sequencing.md

   - how-do-i-get-sub-section-vcf-file
 ---

-The Exome sequencing the 1000genomes project has undertaken is targetting the entirety of the CCDS gene set.
+The exome sequencing the 1000 Genomes project has undertaken is targetting the entirety of the CCDS gene set.

-The targets used for the phase1 data release of 1092 samples can be found in  [technical/reference/exome_pull_down_targets_phases1_and_2](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/exome_pull_down_targets_phases1_and_2/){:target="_blank"}; the targets for phase3 analysis can be found in [technical/reference/exome_pull_down_targets/](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/exome_pull_down_targets/){:target="_blank"}.
+The targets used for the phase 1 data release of 1092 samples can be found in  [technical/reference/exome_pull_down_targets_phases1_and_2](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/exome_pull_down_targets_phases1_and_2/){:target="_blank"}; the targets for phase 3 analysis can be found in [technical/reference/exome_pull_down_targets/](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/exome_pull_down_targets/){:target="_blank"}.

-The phase1 and 2 targets are intersections of the different technologies used and the CCDS gene list.
-For phase3 we are using a union of two different pull down lists NimbleGen EZ_exome v1 and Agilent sure select v2
+The phase 1 and 2 targets are intersections of the different technologies used and the CCDS gene list.
+For phase 3 we are using a union of two different pull-down lists: NimbleGen EZ_exome v1 and Agilent sure select v2

-In phase3 very little exome specific calling is taking place.
-Now when analysis groups are calling variants they tend to use the low coverage and exome data together in an integrated manner.
+In phase 3 very little exome specific calling took place.
+Instead analysis groups called variants tending to use the low coverage and exome data together in an integrated manner.